Find out what life was like in Northern Ireland during the Second World War!

 PRIMARY SCHOOLS PROGRAMME

-Our Primary school visits run throughout term time and usually take place on Tuesday – Friday mornings.
+Our Primary school programme runs throughout term time with visits usually taking place on Tuesday – Friday mornings.

 All visits can be tailored to meet the needs of the class.